-3.6 Lower than Forecast Hydroelectric Resources
+3.6 Forecast Hydroelectric Resources

 The amount of available hydroelectric generation is greatly influenced both by water-flow conditions on the respective river systems and by the way in which water is utilized.
+In order to capture hydroelectric variability hydroelectric distribution parameters are modelled within the Required Reserve calculation.